When Thoughts Arise in Meditation

 > Definition: Thoughts during meditation are normal mental events that become part of mindfulness practice when you notice them and return attention without judgment.

 When thoughts arise during meditation, notice the thought, name it lightly, and return to your anchor.
-That anchor might be the breath, the body, a sound, or the feeling of feet on carpet.
+That anchor might be the breath, the body, the air conditioner hum, or the touch of your hands resting together.

 Try this: breathe, notice, label, return.
 If you use breath as the anchor, breath awareness meditation gives a simple structure.
-If breath feels uncomfortable, choose shoulder contact, sound in the room, or the pressure of the chair instead.
+If breath feels uncomfortable, choose the contact of your hands, sound in the room, cold fingertips, or another neutral body sensation instead.

 Quietly returning counts.